AnuschB - Glass Artist

 On december 18th 2015, one week before my father's birthday, the Comity sends me a mail confirming I would receive a grant to follow a series of intensive glassblowing workshops with the Glass Master Yann Oulevay in Switzerland.

 In February 2016, during my first workshop, a test with some special glass beads turns out to be really disappointing.
 Moreover the piece comes out the oven broken.
-Yann offers to test battuto on it , the typical Venetian style cold work on it.
+Yann offers to test battuto on it, a specific Venetian engraving technique.

 The result is magic: wooden rings seem to appear from the glass.